samal-rasmussen/png-validator/README.md

 It checks that the chunk layout is correct, and it checks that the crc code for each chunk is valid.

+Only 2.5 kb minified and uncompressed.

+Available as an npm package: https://www.npmjs.com/package/png-validator

 Usage
 ---